LeonardoBalestere/LeonardoBalestere/README.md

 ## I'm Leo, and here is something about me:

-My first language was C.

 I study Computer Information System in UFU

-I started studying java to focus on the job market, but I changed my focus on Digital Innovation One.
+I started studying java to focus on the job market, and update to kotlin at Digital Inovation One.

 I finish the Everis Kotlin Bootcamp and know I'm focus in learning kotlin.